ji-podhead/RHEL_9_Foreman_Guide/readme.md

 > - we use `Rocky Linux 9.4` in this example
 ## Required Knowledge
 ### Understanding Network Configuration Process
+> This diagram provides a visual representation of the network configuration process, detailing how a client PC interacts with various components such as VLAN, DNS Server, DHCP in Router, and Storage during the boot process
 ```mermaid
 sequenceDiagram
     participant PC as Client